arbor-sim/arbor/doc/install.rst

 With this flag set, the library will use architecture-specific vectorization intrinsics to implement these kernels.
-Arbor currently has vectorization support for x86 architectures with AVX, AVX2 or AVX512 ISA extensions, and for ARM architectures with support for AArch64 NEON intrinsincs (first available on ARMv8-A).
+Arbor currently has vectorization support for x86 architectures with AVX, AVX2 or AVX512 ISA extensions, and for ARM architectures with support for AArch64 NEON intrinsics (first available on ARMv8-A).

 .. _gpu: